coder/docs/images/tags.md

 ## Image tag lifecycle

-Coder uses image tags to determine which image variant on which the user wants to base their environment.
+Coder uses image tags to determine the image variant to pull to run an environment.

 Image tags are expressed using the following notation: